jmaslak/resume/README.md

 To compile the resume, you must have LaTeX installed with many other modules.
 I recommend the TeX-live distribution.

-In addition, two fonts are used, Adobe Jenson Pro and Malcom, both of which are commercial and thus not included in this repository.
-To compile the resume, you will either need to legally obtain those fonts or modify the [JTMresume.sty](https://github.com/jmaslak/resume/blob/main/JTMresume.sty) file to use fonts installed on your machine.
+In addition, one commercial font was used, Adobe Jenson Pro, which is commercial and thus not included in this repository.
+To compile the resume, you will either need to legally obtain this font or modify the [JTMresume.sty](https://github.com/jmaslak/resume/blob/main/JTMresume.sty) file to use fonts installed on your machine.